Aadv1k/deimos/docs/image-smoothing/bilateral-filter.md

 We previously described how the Median filter is poor at performance and bilateral filter is a good supplement to it, to understand why we must look at how the filter works.

 The bilateral function takes in a `sigma` this describes the intensity of the smoothing similar to [Gaussian Blur](./gaussian-blur.md) and the kernel size.
-We then loop through each pixel, and we will subtract each of it's neighbour with the current pixel, we will multiply this with a "weight" and se tthe current pixel to the mean of the value.
+We then loop through each pixel, and we will subtract each of its neighbours with the current pixel, we will multiply this with a "weight" and set the current pixel to the mean of the value.
 That is a bit convoluted (ha!) but let's see the implementation.

 ## Implementation